 ^{} Hours are covered in program requirement and counted in Major Requirements.
+Will count toward Intensive Oral Communication and Logic, Language, and Semiotics requirement ONLY if SPCH 201 is selected.

 Bachelor of Fine Arts in Art with a concentration in Photography: Commercial Track